kunj24/Wunderlust/README.md

 ## Customization

 ### Adding New Fields
-To add new fields to listings (e.g., amenities, pet-friendly status):
+To add new fields to hotel listings (e.g., amenities, pet-friendly status):
 1. Update the `Listing` model in `models/Listing.js`
 2. Modify the forms in `views/listings/new.ejs` and `views/listings/edit.ejs`
 3. Update the display templates as needed